Three Ways to Perform Health Checks/Monitoring in RouterOS

 };

-Unlike netwatch, scripts need to be scheduled in order to run at regular intervals.
-Use /system scheduler to set them up.
+, scripts need to be scheduled in order to run at regular intervals.
+Use /system scheduler

 This is better than a simple ping check, and we’ve added some useful functionality, but it still doesn’t tell us if DNS queries will resolve successfully.
-For that, we’ll need to use resolve.
+For that, we’ll need to use resolve

 3. DNS health checks with resolve

 Resolve is similar to dig or host - as the name suggests, you use it resolve DNS hostnames to the corresponding IPs.
-Unlike the other tools we’ve looked at, resolve is a script command and will not output to the console by default.
-To see the results of a query in the console, you need to use put, e.g.:
+Unlike the other tools we’ve looked at, resolve

 put [:resolve google.com server=192.168.88.2]

-If the specified DNS server is working correctly, this will return an IP address; if not, the command will return dns server failure.
+If the specified DNS server is working correctly, this will return an IP address; if not, the command will return dns server failure

 The resulting script is structured similarly to the HTTP health check script - here’s what it does:

-• Check if the DHCP-provided DNS is already set to the Pi-hole - if not, update it
+against a target domain of our choice, e.g. google.com- Check if the DHCP-provided DNS is already set to the Pi-hole - if not, update it

-• Note that because resolve is used in a script, we don’t need to put the output to the console
+is used in a script, we don’t need toput

-• If resolve fails with an error, log a warning and set the DNS to the third-party
+fails with an error, log a warning and set the DNS to the third-party

 :do {